dotcs/doimgr/README.md

 Also you can change the default style for the `cite` command by changing `style` in the `cite` section.

+## Good to know
+### Simplify access to _doimgr_
+Depending on your knowledge of Linux/Mac, you might know how to place the script in your `$PATH` environment variable.
+If not, you might follow these steps.
+It's easy to do.

+    1. Check if you have user `~/bin` folder by typing `mkdir ~/bin`.
+This will create a `bin`-folder inside your home-directory if you do not have one yet.
+    2. Make the script executable by running `chmod +x /path/to/doimgr/doimgr.py`, where you have to substitute the correct path
+    3. Link the file to the `bin`-folder by first navigating to the folder: `cd ~/bin`.
+Then create the link via `ln -s /path/to/doimgr/doimgr.py doimgr`.
+    4. Try to call the script via `doimgr --help`.
+If this shows the help the _doimgr_ command, you are done.

 ## Debugging and scripting
 _doimgr_ supports different logging messages, that are shown.
 You can increase the amount of messages by using `--log-level debug`.